MicrosoftDocs/power-platform/power-platform/admin/what-are-preview-features-how-do-i-enable-them.md

 ---
 title: "Enable preview features to get early access"
-description: "Learn how to enable Preview features that have limited functionality to get early access and provide feedback."
+description: "Learn how to enable preview features in Power Platfiorm that have limited functionality to get early access and provide feedback."
 author: KumarVivek
-ms.component: pa-admin
 ms.topic: conceptual
 ms.date: 05/4/2023
 ms.subservice: admin